 Apply for a Blue Badge

-We aim to process applications within 6-8 weeks of receipt.
+We aim to process applications within 6-8 weeks of receipt of all requested information.

 Apply for a Blue Badge (adults and children over three, infants under three and organisations)

 Lost or stolen Blue Badges